qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table_remote_model.rst

 Using your remote model
 -----------------------

-Now that you set up the remote table model the table component can use it.
+Now that you've set up the remote table model the table component can use it.

 ::